csse-uoft/SNM-I/doc/src/content/docs/guides/api.md

 `provider/:id` | PUT | Provider type<br>Service provider data | Update the service provider with the specified ID using the information in the given form

 ## need
+This section is for the [Admin section of the requirements](/reference/requirements/#admin).
+Particularly the ability to create and manage needs.
 Route | Method | Parameters | Action
 ---|---|---|---
 `need` | POST | Need form | Create a need